 - Sort the behaviors you’ve described into two groups:

-- What are the most frequent and critical disrespectful behaviors that you need to address?
+- What are the most frequent and critical disrespectful behaviors?

 - What are just typical teen behaviors that show frustration, or blowing off steam? (eye-rolling, muttering under breath, pouting, etc).
 These are the behaviors that you can live with.

 - Make a list of the top three behaviors that are clearly disrespectful and cannot continue.
-This may be name calling, swearing, or getting into your personal space during a discussion. **If you feel a physical threat from your teen at any time, call a professional counselor to help.
+This may be name-calling, swearing, or getting into your personal space during a discussion. **If you feel a physical threat from your teen at any time, take immediate steps to keep safe.

 - Set a priority level for each behavior.
 In order to focus yours and your teen’s attention effectively, a behavior contract should focus on 2-3 target behaviors at a time.
 Changing all behaviors at once may be difficult to manage.